gerrypower/better_robots/README.md

 these aliased hosts are considered to be duplicate content.
 To avoid this, you should have different robots.txt that exclude search engines for all but your canonical domain.

-BetterRobots provides a robots.txt configuration for your conical domain, optional robots.txt for others, and defaults to disallow for everything that does not have a matching robots.txt.
+BetterRobots provides a robots.txt configuration for your canonical domain, optional robots.txt for others, and defaults to disallow for everything that does not have a matching robots.txt.

 As a quick example, assume your canonical domain is www.yoursite.com with a subdomain 'assets0' and